Codedriv/gits/README.md

 # gits
-it is my git practice folder
+it is my git practice folder.